Relation as the Essence of Existence

 <dnr:relation id="R2" type="captures" source="E2" target="E3">

-<dnr:attribute name="description" value="Modules over a ring relate to K-groups, capturing their properties." />
+<dnr:attribute name="description" value="Modules relate to K-groups, capturing their properties."/>

 </dnr:relation>